I talk to people who are enthusiastic about passive real estate investing all the time.

 Just as mutual funds were created to offer diversification in stock-based investments, private real estate investment funds provide diversification in real estate.

-Within a fund, you can make a single investment that gives you ownership of multiple properties, in multiple markets.
+Within a fund, you can make a single investment that gives you ownership of multiple properties in multiple markets.
 This diversification has its advantages.

 37th Parallel’s Multifamily Real Estate Fund II Investment Round